Hedging with physical or cash settlement under transient multiplicative price impact: Extensions: Permanent impact, covered options, multiple illiquid assets with cross-impact

+\begin{remark} We explain how to obtain further results and note key differences in the related hedging problem for so-called covered options, as in \cite{BLZ16b} but under multiplicative transient price impact, where our analysis carries over similarly, by adopting arguments of \cite{BLZ16b} from the case of additive permanent price impact, as shown in \cite[Sect.8]{BilarevBecherer18}.

-A key conclusion from \cite{BLZ16a,BLZ16b} is that the way in which the hedger forms the hedging strategy and delivers the payoff is crucial for the pricing equation.
-In our setup so far, the trading actions of the hedger at inception and maturity have been assumed to have price impact on the underlying and the respective superhedging price for the option was characterized by a degenerate semilinear pde.
-In contrast, the present section now studies the problem for \emph{covered options}, for which the buyer of the option can be required (at discretion of the hedger) to provide the required initial (delta) hedging position and to accept a mix of cash and stocks (at current market prices) as a final settlement.
-In this sense, the hedger of the option is not exposed to initial and terminal impact when forming and unwinding the hedging position for covered options.
-The corresponding pricing equation turns out to be fully non-linear and singular in the second-order term.
-This induces gamma constraints, whereas for non-covered options singularity arises in the first order derivative and induces delta constraints, see \cref{subsec:The case of constant lambda}.
-We restrict ourselves to a sketch of the derivation of the pricing pde and explain, how it can be obtained by adapting the analysis from \cite{BLZ16b}.
+In contrast to the problem studied in the main body of the present paper and in \cite{BLZ16a} for \emph{non-covered} options there is no price impact at inception and at maturity in the hedging problem for \emph{covered} options.
+Such makes the stochastic target problem very different.
+The financial interpretation is, that the buyer of a covered option provides (at discretion of the hedger) the required initial (delta) hedging position and accepts any mix of cash and stocks (at suitable book value if evaluated at current marginal market prices $S$) as an option settlement.
+In this way, the hedger is not exposed to initial and terminal impact when forming and unwinding the hedging position for covered options.
+We mention that similar assumptions are made in the literature \cite{Frey1998,FreyPolte11,CetinSonerTouzi10} where analysis is in terms of book value, instead of liquidation value \cite{BankBaum04,BLZ16a}.